 Cucumber’s health benefit is monumental.
 A study from the Salk Institute for Biological Studies found that fisetin, a flavonol component in cucumbers, averts progressive memory and learning deficiencies linked to Alzheimer’s disease and memory loss.
 Also, cucumbers are loaded with silica (8) —a vital component that helps in muscle repair and aids circulation around skin cells, cartilage, ligaments, and bone (9).

 It also passes as a topical treatment—you can cut it into small circles and place under your eyes to reduce sagging and swelling, place it on irritated skin to ease sunburn, and also apply it on your skin to reduce cellulite!

 Leafy greens, kiwi, avocados, sunflower seeds, pumpkins, carrots…We can spend eternity listing all the foods that boost your skin glow!
 The trick lies in finding the best that offers you anti-aging agents such as antioxidants, vitamin C, E, and A, beta-carotene, and healthy fats such as omega-3.

 Remember as Jessica Wu, a dermatologist in Los Angeles puts it, “What you eat can affect your hormone balance, cause acne, and create or lessen inflammation, which is associated with skin aging.”
-Give your skin the best nutrients and you are going to witness great results.
+Give your skin the best essential nutrients and you are going to witness great results.